Framing DESTINY 2: The Act of Labor in a “Service Game”

 DESTINY 2 wants to love you and only you

 These kinds of considerations are worth discussing, because DESTINY 2 very much wants to be the kind of game you play every day.
-It would like to ingratiate itself into your life like OVERWATCH has or DOTA 2 did.
+It would like to ingratiate itself into your life like OVERWATCH has, or like DOTA 2 did while everyone was mmr boosting to try and keep ahead of the rest.
 The repeatable structure of everything in the game is meant to be a nice little set of chores you complete every week.
 You play the side quest “Adventure” missions, you participate in the open-world Public Events, maybe if you’re a true diehard you run the raid again, but these remain more or less unchanged from the previous week save for some dialogue variations and a different mixture of modifiers.
 The key, then, is not letting it feel like more work.
 Something that can be difficult given the stripped down and “efficient” quality much of the design of the game has.
 This is unfortunate because as much as the story of DESTINY 2 teases alternate paths before swerving back to how things were, so too does the gameplay.
 There are far more things to do in this new installment in the franchise, but they end up being just more of the same repeatable tasks that characterized the first.
 Ultimately, your time and money are valuable, and it is clear that this game can’t and shouldn’t be everything for everyone, as much as it would like to be.
 Better to have that internal conversation before purchasing than when you’ve already committed $60 or a weekend to it.

 DESTINY 2 is a good game.
 You probably already know that.
 It’s miles better than its predecessor.
 Maybe that’s why you’ve purchased it.
 But because of what it is and what it wants, it is important to be aware of what you are actually doing in it.
 You are working.
 The work is enjoyable, it provides some kind of escapism, but it is not the same kind a traditional narrative other games provide.
 The “service” DESTINY 2 offers is less new content or features and mainly new places to do the same work.
 The relationship between the story and the gameplay in DESTINY 2 is a strange mirror to the work-life balance of real life; the danger is recreating that imbalance in one, while trying to create balance in another.
 It’s up to the player to decide if that work is worth the costs it requires.
 For now it may be, but that might not always be the case.
 It’s important to know when to stop.
 To take a break.
 Or simply to move on.